-Imagine this: You’re walking to work and then some tourists walk right in front of you and snap a picture.
+Imagine this: You’re walking to work and then some tourists walk right in front of you and start taking pictures.
 Or some oblivious idiot on their iPhone won’t move out of the way of the Subway entrance.
+Sounds annoying, right?
 You don’t need to be driving a car to experience road rage during your morning commute.
 That’s right, Sidewalk Rage is real, and on the rise.

 For many mass transit commuters, nothing is more infuriating than slow walkers who inadvertently clog up everything from stairs and sidewalks to Subway platforms.
 And for every slow walker, there’s a frustrated speed walker right behind them.
 Aggressive speed walkers can express their frustration in different forms and intensity levels – ranging from a dirty look to a physical confrontation.
 There’s even a Pedestrian Aggressiveness Syndrome Scale (PASS) to help categorize how people express their sidewalk rage.

 “I’ve been glared at, and pushed,” Walt Ribeiro said.
 Ribeiro is a MethodShop contributor and a former Midtown Manhattan resident.
 “People have screamed at me before for almost no reason.”